Termination of Parental Rights in California

 Are you faced with a request by someone else to terminate your parental rights?
 Contact us at (714) 909-2561 today!
 We have defended these types of actions, as well as prosecuted them.

 One basis upon which termination can occur is if the child has been abandoned.
 That means the other parent has provided no financial support for that child and has little or no contact with a child for over a year, showing their intent to abandon the child.

-If you are able to meet those elements you would be able to convince the court the other parent has abandoned the child and as such you could file a petition to terminate their parental rights.
+If you are able to meet those elements, then you would be able to convince the court the other parent has abandoned the child and, as such, you could file a petition to terminate their parental rights.
 This essentially means they are no longer going to be the parent.

 Imagine for a moment that it is the mother trying to terminate the father’s parental right.
-If she succeeds, then father no longer has the right to for instance has the right to Legal Custody which is the ability of making decisions on the health, welfare and safety of the child.
-Furthermore, the father will no longer have the right to Visitation or Custody either.
+If she succeeds, then the father no longer has the right to legal custody, which is the ability of making decisions on the health, welfare, and safety of the child.
+Furthermore, the father will no longer have the right to visitation or custody, either.
 They are effectively cut out from the child’s life.